-Facility Soundscape from Civilized with Alley Theatre and The Necessary Stage; sound design by CJ McGillivray using royalty free textures and a voice generator software:
+Facility Soundscape from Civilized with Alley Theatre and The Necessary Stage; sound design by CJ McGillivray using royalty free sound textures and voice generator software:

-Debussy and Hawkings from Civilized with Alley Theatre and The Necessary Stage; sound design by CJ McGillivray using sampled music from Claude Debussy, a sampled recording of Stephen Hawking and a morse code generator:
+Debussy and Hawkings from Civilized with Alley Theatre and The Necessary Stage; sound design by CJ McGillivray using sampled music from Claude Debussy, a sampled recording of Stephen Hawking and morse code generator software:

-Social Media Soundscape from Concord Floral with the Douglas College Theatre Department; sound design by CJ McGillivray using sampled notifications:
+Social Media Soundscape from Concord Floral with the Douglas College Theatre Department; sound design by CJ McGillivray using sampled notification sounds:

 Sweet Dreams Mash Up from Any Night with Stone’s Throw Productions; sound design by CJ McGillivray using sampled music from Eurythmics, Marilyn Manson and Holly Henry: